seek-oss/datadog-custom-metrics/README.md

 - `AppConfig.environment` becomes `env:${value}`

-  This is deprecated but remains for backward compatibility.
+  This behaviour has been retained for compatibility.
-  Rely on the `env` set by your Datadog agent;
+  Review whether you can rely on the `env` set by your Datadog agent;
   this will be the Automat or Gantry environment name at SEEK.

+  In some scenarios, you may still want to manually set a different environment.
+  Some Gantry services may have a Gantry environment name like `prod-1` and then supply a different value like `production` here.
+  This behaviour has been retained.
+  It results in metrics that are tagged with both `env:prod-1` and `env:production`, and may be useful for forward compatibility with Automat's `development` | `production`.

 ## API reference